 The “how” and “why” of content marketing still escapes many of these companies, and we have encountered several that are still murky about the whole process.

 If we claimed that our content marketing campaigns always went smoothly for our clients, we would be lying.
 There have been some wrong turns, but over time we have accumulated a great deal of experience making it work for our clients.
 We believe we’ve learned enough to piece together an actionable content marketing guide to help other agencies get their act in gear.

-So, from one agency to another, here’s a detailed look at the content marketing process.
+So, from one SEO agency to another, here’s a detailed look at the content marketing process.